EspoCRM-Custom-Modules/Enum-from-SQL/README.md

 # Example Steps:

-1. Dowload and install this extension, then clear cache and rebuild.
+1. Dowload the compressed folder (zip) and install this extension, then clear cache and rebuild.

 1. Go to Administration >> Entity Manager >> WorkOrder >> Fields and click "Add Field", select "Enum from SQL".